Leighton Library Aims and Objectives

 The building exhibits rare architectural detail typical of 17th century construction.
 Robert Leighton’s original library books remain in place within their original cabinets.
 The collection was added to in the 18th and 19th centuries and includes a number of historically important volumes.
 The oldest volume dates from 1504 and the collection is of international importance.

 The Leighton Library is unique.
 It is one of a very small number of surviving independent libraries in Scotland and is the oldest independent library collection in Scotland to remain in its original purpose-built building.
-It retains original fixtures, such as 17th century book presses and Charles II chairs.
+It retains original fixtures, such as 17th century book presses and James VII/II chairs.
 The façade is distinguished by a fine example of a 17th century marble cartouche thought to have been carved by a London workshop and ordered by William Drummond of Cromlix, 1st Viscount Strathallan, whose townhouse stood opposite the Library.

 It is sited within the beautiful historic precinct of The Cross in Dunblane which is increasingly attracting visitors and tourists resulting in the regeneration of its High Street.